-Aicardi-Goutieres syndrome is a rare, genetically determined encephalopathy.
-The main features are progressive microcephaly associated with basal ganglia and white matter calcifications, leukodystrophy, cerebral atrophy, and variable increase of lymphocyte count in the cerebrospinal fluid.
-The cytokine interferon-alpha is elevated in cerebrospinal fluid and blood.
-There are 2 main clinical presentations: an early-onset neonatal form highly reminiscent of congenital infection and a later-onset presentation, occurring several months after normal development.
+Aicardi-Goutieres syndrome is a rare, genetically determined progressive encephalopathy.
+The main features of the earliest described, also the most common form, are progressive microcephaly associated with basal ganglia and white matter calcifications, leukodystrophy, cerebral atrophy, and variable increase of lymphocyte count in the cerebrospinal fluid.
+The cytokine interferon alpha usually present in viral infections is elevated in cerebrospinal fluid and blood without presence of infective agents.
+There are 2 main clinical presentations: an early-onset neonatal form highly reminiscent of congenital infection ( pseudo-TORCH) and a later-onset presentation, occurring several months after apparently normal development.
 Recessive mutations in any of 7 genes involved in the removal of redundant endogenous or exogenous DNA, RNA, or DNA/RNA hybrids can cause Aicardi-Goutieres syndrome.
-Progress started with the pioneering work of Pierre Lebon, who discovered the increased interferon-alpha in the cerebrospinal fluid of the patients.
-The last decade has seen the discovery of genes associated with Aicardi-Goutieres syndrome and the discovery of the basic pathogenic role of alpha-interferon by Yannick Crow, Gillian Rice, and many others.
+Progress started with the pioneering work of Pierre Lebon, who discovered the increased interferon alpha in the cerebrospinal fluid of the patients.
+The last 2 decades have witnessed the discovery of 7 genes associated with Aicardi-Goutieres syndrome and the discovery of the basic pathogenic role of alpha-interferon by Yannick Crow, Gillian Rice, and many others.

 • Mutations in any of 7 genes involved in removal of endogenous or infectious nucleic acids cause Aicardi-Goutieres syndrome (AGS 1-7).
 Most, but not all, causative mutations are recessive.

-• Other phenotypes: disseminated lupus erythematodes, childhood chilblain lupus, and leukodystrophy and retinopathy are expressed by mutations of the same genes.
+• Other phenotypes or shared expressions include disseminated lupus erythematodes, childhood chilblain lupus, and leukodystrophy and retinopathy.

 Historical note and terminology